-I've played drums on the road and in the studio for the past 7 years.
-I have experience playing: rock, pop, funk, hard rock, jazz, reggae, folk, country, hip hop and more.
+I've played drums live, on the road, and in the studio for the past 7 years.
+I have experience playing mostly rock, pop, country, and folk/singer-songwriter music.
+Artists I've played with include: Son and Thief, Matt Papa, The Welcome Home, The Tuten Brothers, Zach Seabaugh, and many more.

 I do not charge you until you are completely satisfied with my performance.
-I will give you up to 4 revisions no charge.
+I will give you up to 2 revisions with no charge.

-Send me your track in an mp3 file and let me know what the tempo is (how many bpm?).
-Also, let me know any specific directions you have for me: style of playing, intensity, dynamics, drum tones, breaks, specific fills or anything else.
-The more direction you can provide the better.
+Send me your track in an mp3 file along with any specific directions you have for me: style of playing, intensity, dynamics, drum tones, breaks, specific fills or anything else.
+The more direction you can provide the better!

 Thanks for your interest!